churchill-briana/MSDA/Data Mining II /README.md

 ### Task 1

 This project required the use of a clustering technique, to answer a research question created by the student.
-The question I posed was: *"Can distinct customer segments be identified using K-means?"*
+The question I posed was: *"Can distinct customer segments be identified using K-means?"* [The written submission for this assessment, which includes the Python code used, can be found here](https://github.com/churchill-briana/MSDA/blob/main/Data%20Mining%20II%20/Clustering%20Methods)

 ### Task 2

-This project required the use of Principal Component Analysis to reduce the dimensionality of the dataset.
+This project required the use of Principal Component Analysis to reduce the dimensionality of the dataset.[The written submission for this assessment, which includes the Python code used, can be found here](https://github.com/churchill-briana/MSDA/blob/main/Data%20Mining%20II%20/Principal%20Component%20Analysis)

 ### Task 3

 For this project, I was finally able to switch away from the telecommunications dataset and work with the medical data instead.
 This project required the use of market basket analysis to answer a research question.
-My research question was: "Can drug combinations with adverse reactions be found amongst the strong relationships identified within the analysis?"
+My research question was: *"Can drug combinations with adverse reactions be found amongst the strong relationships identified within the analysis?"* [The written submission for this assessment, which includes the Python code used, can be found here](https://github.com/churchill-briana/MSDA/blob/main/Data%20Mining%20II%20/Lift%20Analysis)